yyfhust/yyfhust.github.io/_posts/2022-09-20-How-to-sign-GCS-URL-in-Cloud-hosted-instances.md

     return url
 ```

-Tested the both of code 1 and 2 in cloud function, and it works by adding such little change !
+Tested both of code 1 and 2 in cloud function, and it works by adding such little change !

 ### The end: